Table of Contents

 What is this condition?

 Gynecomastia – also popularly known as gyno or man boobs – can be defined as the swelling of the gland tissue of male breasts.
-Though gynecomastia UK is rather common during infancy, puberty, and old age, a clear distinction between gynecomastia and pseudo-gynecomastia should be made.
+Though it is rather common during infancy, puberty, and old age, a clear distinction between gynecomastia and pseudo-gynecomastia should be made.

 Pseudo-gynecomastia makes reference to those fat deposits in the breast zone that obese men usually experience.
 In the case of gynecomastia, the breast enlargement is caused by a hormonal imbalance: estrogens excess (female hormones) as opposed to lower androgens (male hormones) levels.